-PROGRAM/ERASE SUSPEND DURING PAGE PROGRAMMING (PERSUS 75h/B0h)
+SUSPEND DURING PAGE PROGRAMMING (PERSUS 75h/B0h)

-The Program/Erase Suspend allows the interruption of all array program operations.
-After the Program/Erase Suspend command, WEL bit will be disabled, therefore only read related, resume and reset command can be accepted.
+The Suspend command also allows the interruption of all array Program operations.
+After the Suspend command, other commands include array read operation can be accepted can be accepted.

-Write non-volatile Status Register instruction (01h) and Program instructions are not allowed during Program Suspend.
+But Write Status Register instruction (01h) and Program instructions are not allowed during Program Suspend.
+Also, array read for being programmed page is not allowed.